This coalition has been set up by a number of tier one members including: Facebook,

 https://en.wikipedia.org/wiki/Usage_share_of_web_browsers) which will block all the ads that

-work as or similar to the identified ad types that has scored the lowest.
+work as or similar to the identified ad types that have scored the lowest.
 It is also

 recommended by the coalition for all websites and publishers to set the same standards